kristenvaccaro/human-ai/assignments.md

 The default option for the final project is a group project where you will create something cool!
 Friday class sessions will be design studios where you work with your group on this project and get feedback from your peers.

 If for logisitical or other reasons you don't wish to participate in a group, you may write an artile aimed at online readers.
 Details are provided [here.](https://docs.google.com/document/d/1Z_7OENTdXAKFbXCGRtpud51afzR7ye1q7WLU61AUVsY/edit?usp=sharing)

-## Final Exam

-A final exam will evaluate your understanding of the material for the entire quarter.
-It will consist of open-ended responses, similar to the online and in-person discussions as well as your homework assignments.
-The final exam time is set by the university, and can be found on Blink.
-I am happy to offer a conflict exam.
-If everyone who is interested can attend the conflict exam time, no reason/excuse is needed.
-Otherwise, students with more serious conflicts will be prioritized.
-Look out for a survey near the end of the quarter.